SfTI-Robotics/Code-Comparison/Dueling DQN & PER/PER.md

 # Prioritised Experience Replay

-We use the same code as duelling dqns but split the two methods to show clearly  how tbwy are implemented
+We use the same code as duelling dqns but split the two methods to show clearly  how they are implemented

 Cart Pole | [Code]()